skarensmoll/bz-angular-webpack/README.md

 ### Creating a custom directive template

-On the folder where the directive template will be installed and execute the following line :
+On the folder where the directive template will be installed execute the following line :

 > `\projectFolder\WebContent\app> yo bz-angular-webpack:directive`